StitchDesign/Stitch/README.md

 We created Stitch to solve three main problems:

 1. **Make it Open Source:** Freely available for everyone to modify and extend.
-2. **Modern Apple Frameworks:** Base it on the latest from Apple. iCloud Syncing, SwiftUI, and support on every device they create.
+2. **Modern Apple Frameworks:** Base it on the latest from Apple.
+ARKit, CoreML, iCloud Syncing, SwiftUI, and support on every device they create.
 3. **Touch first:** We're weirdly in love with the iPad, but it needs more powerful software.
 We're trying to help fix that.

 ## Helping test